axelbunt/pythor_profiler_with_docker/readme.md

 ---

 If we want to trace program running in another process, we need to use [`ptrace`](https://en.wikipedia.org/wiki/Ptrace) system function.
 Problem is, that every OS has its own implementation...
-So I desiced to make task a little bit simpler and used Docker to get rid of platform-dependent stuff (getting crossplatform-working user experience is a rather non-trivial engineering task).
+So I desiced to make task a little bit simpler and used Docker to get rid of platform-dependent stuff (getting crossplatform-working user experience is very time consuming).
 To implement getting process call stack I used [LLDB](https://lldb.llvm.org/) with [cpython-lldb](https://github.com/malor/cpython-lldb) extension.

-Unfortunately, my solution gives us a lot overhead when profiler is active (operating profiling process via LLDB [+ of course Python is not very fast]).
-So in this way we can't get high accuracy (I've got something around *150 ms per sample* [while sempling_timeout is 20 ms] which is not really fast).
+Unfortunately, my solution gives us a lot overhead when profiler is active (operating profiling process via LLDB + of course Python is not really fast).
+So in this way we can't get high accuracy: I've got something around *150 ms per sample*, while `sampling_timeout` is 20 ms.

-Well, it's not ideal, but it's working. 🙃
+It’s not ideal, but it works — already provides useful insights that could help in real-world applications. 🙃 You can now retrieve the total runtime of specific functions and identify which ones are the most time-consuming.
+These are likely to be bottlenecks in your program.
+A future improvement would be to implement call graph generation — this would show the full function call paths, providing additional tips for optimization.

 Let's get to profiler architecture overview.

-#### Profiler Porcess Structure
+### Profiler Process Structure
 ```
 Profiler Process
 ├── Main thread -- Operates Profiler CLI.